This Is A Bubble

 In the same vein, the other thing you should immediately ask yourself when you see that chart of all the protection being sold on CDX HY is this: "if they wanted to get long HY, why would they sell protection on CDX as opposed to simply buying the cash bonds?"

 The answer is the same: because the cash bonds aren't liquid.
 So whereas CDX used to be used as a hedging instrument, managers are now using it to express core directional views because there's no embedded liquidity mismatch.
-Of course the more that "substitution effect" (outlined in more detail here) takes hold, the more illiquid the cash market gets because no one is trading it.
+Of course, the more that "substitution effect" (outlined in more detail here) takes hold, the more illiquid the cash market gets because no one is trading it.

 I'll just be blunt: if you don't understand every single last bit of the above, you have no business buying HY ETFs.